-Opportunity: This 380 attorney, AmLaw 200, St. Louis-based firm has 5 offices nationwide.
-In 2016, they engaged Mattern & Associates, LLC (Mattern) to assist with three different service needs: traditional outsourcing and equipment, off-site records storage, and offices supplies.
+Opportunity: Based in St. Louis, Thompson Coburn is an AmLaw 200 firm with over 380 attorneys in five offices.
+In 2016, Thompson Coburn engaged Mattern & Associates, LLC (Mattern) to assist with three different service needs: traditional outsourcing and equipment, off-site records storage, and office supplies.

-Regarding off-site records, they were not pleased with its current service providers, utilizing a mix of five vendors for its off-site records needs, with some of the vendors not meeting the firm’s expectations.
-At the same time, permanent withdrawal fees were well above market rates, exacerbating the firm’s inability to implement a firm wide destruction program.
+Regarding off-site records, the Firm was not satisfied with its current service providers, a mix of five, some of whom were not meeting the Firm’s expectations.
+At the same time, permanent withdrawal fees were well above market rates, hindering the Firm’s ability to implement a firm-wide records destruction program.

-Lastly, while the firm was successfully managing its office supplies vendor, there was no formal agreement in place between the two organizations, and desired a formalized agreement with its vendor-partner.
-To that end, they sought to enter into an agreement with a vendor who could not only provide quality supplies, but also customize their experience through an online platform with capabilities such as showing more cost-effective alternatives to end-users, customized ordering and billing, and auto-alerts for out-of-stock and back-ordered items as well as cost-effective alternatives.
+Lastly, while the Firm was successfully managing its office supplies service provider, there was no formal agreement in place between the two organizations.
+To that end, they sought to enter into an agreement with a provider that could not only provide quality supplies, but also customize their experience through an online platform with capabilities such as showing more cost-effective alternatives to end-users, customized ordering and billing, and auto-alerts for out-of-stock and back-ordered items.

-Process: The firm knew it was taking on three disparate and important projects simultaneously.
-Thus, the firm leadership engaged Mattern to do a comprehensive review of all three areas and guide them through the complexities of the RFP process, award and contract negotiations.
+Process: The Firm knew it was taking on three disparate and important projects simultaneously.
+Thus, Firm leadership engaged Mattern to do a comprehensive review of all three areas and guide them through the complexities of the RFP process, award and contract negotiations.